 What you will study

 - Innovation & Change Management in Aviation will enable you to be creative by completing a SWOT on an organisation to find an innovative product or service and then manage the process of the change.
-Assessed by a report (20 credits)
+Assessed by a group presentation and report (20 credits)

 - Critical perspectives of the Service Sector involves exploration of the macro-level, ‘big picture’ meta-narratives that will be shaping the aviation industry during your working life and is assessed by a report (20 credits)

 - Business Strategy in the Aviation Industry will involve you choosing an aviation-related business of your choice, using strategic management tools to critically analyse its current strategy from multiple different angles, and then propose a new and improved strategy going forward.
 Assessed by a report (20 credits)

 - Disaster Management in the Air Transport Industry.
 Managing aviation disasters is of paramount importance.
 After critically evaluating historic disasters, you will be placed in management teams where you have to deal with an unfurling disaster.
 Assessed by a case study, mock emergency exercise and reflective report (20 credits)

 - Dissertation is the culmination of your academic and research skills.
 You will choose an area of interest which relates to your academic reading or part-time job, if in industry.
 Assessed by the dissertation report (40 credits)

 You will receive feedback on your formal assessments within four working weeks of the submission date.
 You must receive a pass mark of 40 or above in all modules to achieve the BSc (Hons) Degree.
 Your overall grade for the course and your BSc (Hons) Degree classification are based on the marks obtained for all modules.
 More information can be found here: Student Information > Regulations

 How you will study...